Clicky

 You should change the spark plugs in your jet ski every 50 hours, or once a year.

-Bad spark plugs can cause all kinds of running issues, and with how easy they are to change, it’s a no-brainer to do it every year.
+Bad spark plugs can cause all kinds of issues, and with how easy they are to change, it’s a no-brainer to do it every year.

 11. Blown Engine